Rey Valera: Induction to Bulacan's Walk of Fame

 Rey was among the few Bulakeños who was given the title of "Alagad ng Sining at Kultura ng Bulacan", loosely translated as "Disciple of the Arts and Culture of Bulacan", or simply put, Great Artist of Bulacan.

 An inductee was given a tile with his/her name on it, and a small pile of a then wet cement to leave a hand print.
 The names on the Walk of Fame embody the Bulakeños who have brought pride to Bulacan in the fields of arts and culture.

 Philippines Eastwood City Walk of Fame Inductee Winner

-In December 2009, Rey is finally inducted to the Philippines Eastwood City Walk of Fame for contributing his singing & composing songs.
+In December 2009, Valera is finally inducted to the Philippines Eastwood City Walk of Fame for contributing his singing & composing songs.
 Philippines Eastwood City Walk of Fame is similar to the Hollywood Walk of Fame in California, USA.

 First Asean IKon Champion – "Pangako"

-On 17 August 2007, Vina Morales won the First Asean IKon Champion with her interpretation of Valera's hit song, "Pangako".
+On August 17, 2007, Sharon Magdayao won the First Asean IKon Champion with her interpretation of Valera's hit song, "Pangako".
 The song was used as a theme song for ABS-CBN's soap opera TV series, Pangako Sa 'Yo (2000) and its 2015 remake, which was also sung by Morales.